Azure/arc_jumpstart_docs/docs/contribution_guidelines/_index.md

 **Welcome to Arc Jumpstart contribution guidelines!**

 We extend our heartfelt gratitude for considering a contribution to Arc Jumpstart – your dedication is immensely valued!
 Our Jumpstart repository thrives on high-quality, detail-oriented bundled automation and documents.

-To ensure your contribution aligns seamlessly with our standards, we are here to provide comprehensive guidelines.
-These guidelines are your roadmap to crafting a successful and polished contribution.
-For newcomers, we encourage exploring the raw code of existing scenarios; these exemplars offer invaluable insights into the approved scenario format and encompass all the guidelines outlined here.
-Should any queries arise, our team of Jumpstart project maintainers is readily available to assist.
-Together, let's elevate the excellence of our shared contributions!
+Use these guidelines as a roadmap for crafting a successful, polished contribution that aligns with our standards.
+For newcomers, we encourage you to explore the raw code of existing scenarios, which offer valuable insights into the approved scenario format and encompass all the guidelines outlined here.
+If you have questions, our team of Arc Jumpstart project maintainers is available to help.

 ## Code reviews

 The Arc Jumpstart is a mix of various automation scripts and techniques, code styles, and documentation.

 Before anything gets published, a code review process will be done by one of the Jumpstart core maintainers.
-We want your contribution to be successful and widely adopted, and to meet the highest standards possible - we are here to help you get there!
+We want your contribution to be widely adopted and meet the highest standards possible, and we’re here to help you get there!

-## Issues, pull requests and discussions
+## Issues, pull requests, and discussions

 Before diving into your contribution, it's crucial to establish clear communication within our open-source community.
-To streamline collaboration and maintain transparency, we kindly request contributors to [open an issue](https://aka.ms/JumpstartIssue), start a discussion, or a [pull request (PR)](https://aka.ms/JumpstartFeature) before initiating work on their proposed changes.
+To streamline collaboration and maintain transparency, we ask that contributors [open an issue](https://aka.ms/JumpstartIssue) and start a discussion or [pull request (PR)](https://aka.ms/JumpstartFeature) before initiating work on their proposed changes.
 Opening an issue allows for discussion and consensus-building around the proposed idea, ensuring that it aligns with the project's goals and existing work.

 [GitHub Discussions](https://aka.ms/JumpstartDiscussions), an additional avenue, provides an interactive platform for community members to engage in conversations, ask questions, and share ideas.
 A pull request serves as a tangible proposal, demonstrating the changes you wish to implement.
 By following this process and utilizing GitHub Discussions, we foster a collaborative environment where ideas are shared, reviewed, and refined collectively, ensuring the continuous improvement of our project.
 Your active participation and adherence to these guidelines are essential to the success of our collaborative efforts.